Adding 9 Facts: Make 10 Strategy and a Simple Finger Trick

 Students need to know that 9+1=10

 This math fact is generally taught and practiced when students learn all of the facts that make 10.
-However, when adding +9 facts, this is the only make 10
+However, when adding +9 facts, this is the only fact that makes 10, and that needs to be made explicit.
+Students also need to know that 9+___=10 and to know that something is 1.
+It’s not just that 9+1 is 10, but that the missing piece of the equation is 1.
+That missing piece can be difficult to grasp.

 Students Need to Quickly Add 10+

-The second prerequisite skill students need to have before using a make 10 strategy to add +9 facts is the ability to quickly add 10+8, 10+7, 10+6, 10+5, 10+4, 10+3, 10+2.
-Not only do they need to know the answers to these expressions, but students need to be able to see an “8” and know that 10 more is 18.
+The second prerequisite skill students need before using a make-10 strategy to add +9 facts is the ability to quickly add 10+8, 10+7, 10+6, 10+5, 10+4, 10+3, and 10+2.
+Not only do students need to know the answers to these expressions, but they also need to be able to see an “8” and know that 10 more is 18.
 Or see 5 and know that 10 more is 15.
 It needs to happen quickly in their heads.

 There are a couple of ways to help students master the 10+ facts.
 Have students write the numbers 0-20, with the first line 0-9 and the second line 10-20.
 Show students how to count on 10 more than the given number when adding 10+ facts.
 See if students can discover a pattern.
 While you can tell students the pattern, their ability to discover it will take them much further than a teacher making it obvious.